facebook pixel Skip to main content

 The Integrative Psychiatry Fellowship Curriculum

-Functional & Integrative Medicine for ADHD *
+Functional & Integrative Medicine for ADHD

 A Course by James Greenblatt, MD (3 Hours)

-4.0 CME credits
+4.5 CME credits

 This three-module course will introduce Dr. Greenblatt’s breakthrough Plus/Minus plan for ADHD and provide a comprehensive overview of the biochemistry ‘beneath’ the disorder.
 Dietary interventions and augmentation strategies for the mitigation of specific nutrient deficiencies will be reviewed, as well as recommendations for going “beyond biochemistry” to enhance treatment outcomes.

-Functional & Integrative Medicine for Binge-Eating Disorder
+Functional Medicine for Antidepressant Withdrawal

 Biological Models for Suicide Prevention